PORTRAIT – Cédric Petitdidier and Vincent Prioux

 As we continue our journey, we are collectively crafting a sustainable, durable, and desirable city.
 Reducing our reliance on natural resources, preserving soil quality, and integrating green spaces will ultimately deliver ecosystems that support urban life durably.
 And to truly establish the desirability of cities within their communities, we pledge to deliver flexible designs that encourage social interactions and allow built spaces to adapt to the needs of individuals.

-Cédric Petitdider & Vincent Prioux
+Cédric Petitdidier & Vincent Prioux

 Credits